-Broadridge must receive your proxy form on or before 11:30 a.m.
-(EDT) on May 1, 2023 or 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement of any postponed or adjourned Meeting for identification.
+TSX Trust must receive your proxy form on or before 11:30am (EDT) on April 29, 2024 or 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement of any postponed or adjourned Meeting for identification.

-By attending and voting at the in-person Meeting
+By attending and voting at the Meeting

-If you plan to attend the in-person Meeting, you are requested to bring the proxy form that was sent to you by mail to the Meeting for identification.
+If you plan to attend the Meeting, you are requested to bring the proxy form that was sent to you by mail to the Meeting for identification.